Mohit-Mamtora/AppFinder-Android/README.md

 -----------------
 # AppFinder

-**AppFinder** is an open source java library which can find which divices is connected, that give you the **ip** of divices and divice **name** too at that time.
+**AppFinder** is an open source java library which can find which devices is connected, that give you the **ip** of devices and divice **name** too at that time.
 AppFinder execution is asynchronously.

 ## HOW IT;S WORK